|

 We are hoping that with another, hopefully normal, freshening she will

 develop into the doe that she should be.
-Paladin has one lovely
+Alas, it was not to be.
+Paladin

 |